METHADRENALINE/SMP-Creative/README.md

 # SMP&Creative

-Development repo for the SMP&Creative mc server.
+Dev repo for the SMP&Creative mc server.

 SMP&Creative is a private mc server project built for one specific environment.
 This repo contains server side code, resources and content made for this server, not a general purpose plugin collection.